 If you need to install WordPress or any other open-source software, use the auto-installer application that does the job professionally.
 You can’t find another professional and discount web hosting like iPage.
 However, if you’re a fan of the cPanel control panel, you will find a little different control panel.

 Of course, it’s easy to use, and even, better than the standard cPanel.
-The iPage cPanel is customized and enhanced to offer better user experience for all, just spend a few minutes trying it and you will love it.
+The iPage cPanel is customized and enhanced to offer a better user experience for all, just spend a few minutes trying it and you will love it.

 That’s without forgetting that the iPage VPS hosting is also recommended, it’s secure and reliable at the same time.